extragoodlabs/security-workshop/README.md

 ### A01:2021 Broken Access Control

 The first risk of the OWASP Top 10 is "Broken Access Control".

+>Moving up from the fifth position, 94% of applications were tested for some form of broken access control with the average incidence rate of 3.81%, and has the most occurrences in the contributed dataset with over 318k.

 We will upgrade our API to add both authentication and authorization.